Alogani/NimGo/README.md

 # NimGo

 _NimGo: Asynchronous Library Inspired by Go's Asyncio.
-Or for Purists: Stackful Coroutines library associated with an I/O Pollable Event Loop and Dispatcher_
+Or for Purists: Stackful Coroutines library associated with an I/O Event Loop and Dispatcher_

 This repository is currently an alpha release.
 You can expect bugs and inefficiencies.
 Do not use in production !